- Entertainment and Media»

 When the Tenth Doctor regenerated the TARDIS was destroyed along with his Sonic Screwdriver.

-The current eleventh Doctor is played by Matt Smith and he crashed to earth and climbed out of the TARDIS.
+The next Doctor was played by Matt Smith and he crashed to earth and climbed out of the TARDIS.

 He had his sonic screwdriver with him but left the TARDIS to continue to repair itself.
-But this Sonic Screwdriver is destroyed in the first episode of the 2010 series, ‘The Eleventh Hour’.
+But this Sonic Screwdriver is destroyed in the first episode, ‘The Eleventh Hour’.

 When he returns to the new TARDIS the Doctor also finds a new Sonic Screwdriver